slsu0424/COVID19-Drug-Therapies/02-Deployment/Deployment.md

 ## Step 4.
 Analytics & Visualization

 ## Step 4.1: Process and analyze SDUD data (Persona: Pro Data Scientist, Data Architect)
 First, you will build the retrospective analysis using the SDUD data.
 The objective is to process and analyze the SDUD data to identify any drug prescription trends.
-Due to the large size of the datasets, Azure Databricks will be used to handle this big data engineering task.
+Due to the large size of the datasets, Azure Databricks will be first used to handle these large datasets with the latest Spark capabilities.

 1. Launch the Databricks workspace (via Azure portal > Databricks > Launch workspace > Workspace web URL)
 2. Go to `Clusters`.
 Create a cluster with the following variables: (TBD)